vilaksh01/Farmium/Sparkfun_AudioMl_Helium/info.md

-This folder contains the program for audio analysis and sending those results to Helium device vias Serial communication
+# Sparkfun Audio Analysis
+This folder contains codes to be flashed on Redboard Artemis to detect mosquito, bee, chainsaw which was trained with Tensorflow framework in Colab notebook.